Gianfranco Sanguinetti: Life and career

-Again working with Debord, in August 1975, Sanguinetti wrote a pamphlet titled Rapporto veridico sulle ultima opportunita di salvare il capitalismo in Italia (English: The Real Report on the Last Chance to Save Capitalism in Italy), which (inspired by Niccolò Machiavelli and Bruno Bauer) purported to be the cynical writing of "Censor", a powerful industrialist.
-The pamphlet was to show how the ruling class of Italy supported the Piazza Fontana bombing and other covert, false flag mass slaughter, for the higher goal of defending the capitalist status quo from the communist claims.
-The pamphlet was mailed to 520 of Italy's most powerful individuals.
-It was received as genuine, and powerful politicians, industrialists, and journalist praised its content and guessed on the identity of its high-profile author.
-After reprinting the tract into a small book, Sanguinetti revealed himself to be the true author.
-Scandal raised after the revelation, and under pressure from Italian authorities, Sanguinetti left Italy in February 1976, and was denied entry to France.
+Again working with Debord, in August 1975 Sanguinetti wrote a pamphlet entitled Rapporto veridico sulle ultima opportunita di salvare il capitalismo in Italia (English: The Real Report on the Last Chance to Save Capitalism in Italy), which (inspired by Niccolò Machiavelli and Bruno Bauer) purported to be the cynical writing of "Censor", a powerful industrialist.
+(Note: Sanguinetti later claimed that he chose the name "Censor" partly in imitation of the banker Guido Carli, who used it as his own pen-name, and also as a nod to Maynard Keynes and his hypothetical supranational currency, the bancor.
+See Sanguinetti, Gianfranco.
+"Letter to Mustapha Khayati".
+10 December 2012. notbored.org.
+Retrieved 6 June 2026.)
+By adopting the voice of a reactionary member of the ruling elite, Sanguinetti aimed to illustrate the support of that elite for the Piazza Fontana bombing and other covert false flag operations as a means of defending the capitalist status quo from the communist threat.
+The pamphlet was delivered to 520 of Italy's most powerful individuals.
+It was received as genuine, and numerous politicians, industrialists, and journalists praised its content while attempting to guess who "Censor" really was.
+After reprinting the tract as a small book, Sanguinetti revealed himself to be the true author.
+The revelation caused a minor scandal, and under pressure from the authorities Sanguinetti left Italy in February 1976, only to be denied entry to France.